Dieter-Ko/MountWizzard3-DIST/README.md

 (C) Michael Würtenberger 2018

-#### Version release: new, test version actual 3.0 beta 8
+#### Version release: new, test version actual 3.0 beta 9

 [Link to the extended documentation and handbook of MountWizzard3](./docu/home.md)

 [Link to FAQ and how to make a problem report](./docu/FAQ.md)

 ## Features:
-- Runs multi platform (Windows7,10, Linux, Mac OSX)
+- Runs multi platform (Windows 7 / 10, Linux Ubuntu 16.04 / 18.04 LTS, Mac OSx High Sierra tested)
 - Imaging Software: Sequence Generator Pro, INDI are supported.
 Please refer to their homepages for use.
 - Plate Solving Software: PinPoint, SGPro, Astrometry.net (see Jussi's astrometry-api-lite for linux and windows)
 - Generate model point based on various algorithms (grid, manual, greater celestial circles, track path)